k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 For example, to copy Customer 1 from the Production environment, TDM must identify the Billing Accounts and the Orders of Customer 1.

 TDM relationship tables hold the links between the parent ID and their children IDs.
-There are two TDM relationship tables in the TDM DB:
+There are 2 TDM relationship tables in the TDM DB:
 - [TDM_LU_TYPE_RELATION_EID](#tdm_lu_type_relation_eid).
 - [TDM_LU_TYPE_REL_TAR_EID](#tdm_lu_type_rel_tar_eid).